ekinertac/coderepo/README.md

 ### HTMLRepo - Collect Code Files into an HTML File

-This Python script, `htmlrepo`, recursively finds code files in a specified directory and compiles their contents into an HTML file.
+This script, `htmlrepo`, recursively finds code files in a specified directory and compiles their contents into a single file.

 The script is highly configurable, allowing users to specify file extensions, exclude certain extensions, ignore directories, and use a configuration file for default settings.

+### Why?

+When working on a project, it can be helpful to have a single file containing all the code files in a directory to send to LLMs to give them a better understanding of the project.
+This script automates the process of collecting code files.

 #### Features

 - Recursively find code files: Collect files with specified extensions from a directory and its subdirectories.
-- HTML output: The contents of the found files are compiled into a single HTML file for easy viewing.
 - Customizable extensions: Define which file extensions to include or exclude.
 - Ignore directories: Specify directories to ignore during the search.
 - Configuration file: Set default options in a config file following a .gitignore-like format.

 #### Installation

-1. Create a file named htmlrepo in a directory of your choice `touch htmlrepo`
-2. Copy the script content into the htmlrepo file.
-3. Make the script executable: `chmod +x htmlrepo`
-4. (Optional) Move the script to a directory in your PATH (e.g., /usr/local/bin) `sudo mv htmlrepo /usr/local/bin/`
-5. Verify the installation `htmlrepo --help`
+1. Clone the repository: `git clone git@github.com:ekinertac/htmlrepo.git`
+2. Change to the repository directory: `cd htmlrepo`
+3. Install the script: `pip install .`

+> It's not available on the PyPI yet.

 #### Usage